 If your team is a part of the over eight million daily active users of Slack, the TINYpulse integration is definitely for you!
 Enable survey delivery to let employees respond to their pulse directly in Slack, connect the Wins feed to increase the visibility of your efforts, and bring recognition to the forefront of your organization with a dedicated channel for Cheers.
-Setup only takes a few minutes so your Slack integration with TINYpulse will be rockin’ and rollin’ before you know it.
+Setup only takes a few minutes so your Slack integration with TINYpulse will be up and running before you know it.

 In this article

 The TINYpulse for Slack integration has three main features.

 Want higher response rates and better engagement with TINYpulse?
 TINYpulse has a bot to send your employees their regular pulse survey directly to their Slack app.
 Once you enable the configuration, the TINYpulse-bot will let employees know when they have a new survey ready and they can anonymously respond without even having to visit TINYpulse.

 As employees are submitting feedback to TINYpulse and you are taking action to address these items, are you keeping employees in the loop?
 The Wins feed for Slack improves visibility and transparency tenfold by streaming suggestions, initiatives, and Wins directly to Slack for everyone to view and add their thoughts with a comment.
 And any comments on these items that are posted from Slack are also recorded in TINYpulse so the conversation is not lost.